 Pushpins were strategically placed with the intention of getting the veneer bonded nice and flat with no bubbles or bulges.
 It took us two attempts to get it installed to our satisfaction.

 We may still decide to paint the transom—I wish we had used 3 mm mahogany plywood instead of veneer because no matter how carefully we worked to install it we always got bubbles under it, hence the additional fairing seen below prior to the application of a second layer of veneer.

-Both the front and rear cockpits had mahogany trim that I’m sure was steam bent to bend around their curved shape.
+Both the front and rear cockpits of this Cadillac Runabout had mahogany trim that I’m sure was steam bent to bend around their curved shape.
 These trim boards were full of holes, had some splits in them and generally looked pretty nasty.
 We decided they needed replacing.

 Both front trim pieces were removed so we could trace their shape onto some chipboard which we used to build a jig.
 This would allow us to build new trim boards without using steam.
 I didn’t think it was necessary to bother with steaming if we employed a technique I used to build some support davits for canoes in the GBI shop (Epoxyworks 39 “Simple, Effective Home Repairs and Projects”)

 The technique follows typical cold molding principals—we cut two thinner boards that equaled the thickness of the original trim pieces.
 We sprayed them with hot water getting each piece good and wet to soften the wood as we slowly, over a couple of days, pulled the pieces tight to the jig.
 Each time we snugged up the clamps we sprayed the wood again.